zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/policies/intraflow/dispatch/README.md

 3.  **Queue Compatibility (`RequiredQueueCapabilities`)**: The policy specifies the capabilities its associated [`framework.SafeQueue`](../../../queue.go) must support for it to function correctly.
 For example, a simple FCFS policy would require `framework.CapabilityFIFO`, while a more complex, priority-based policy would require `framework.CapabilityPriorityConfigurable`.
-The `ports.FlowRegistry` uses this information to pair policies with compatible queues.
+The `contracts.FlowRegistry` uses this information to pair policies with compatible queues.

 The `framework.IntraFlowDispatchPolicy` allows for fine-grained control over how individual requests within a single flow are